 Awards and Honors

 Postdoctoral Fellowship, LabEx MemoLife, Département de Biologie, École Normale Supérieure, 2012-2013.

 Departmental Graduate Student Award for Scholarship, University of Arizona Department of Ecology and Evolutionary Biology, 2012.

 Honors, Independent Study Thesis, The College of Wooster, 2004.

 Participant, “Collective behavior: from cells to societies.”
 National Academies Keck Futures Initiative, Irvine, California, 2014.

 Master’s thesis supervisor, Iago Bonnici, “Mixotrophy, cheaters and the public good in algal populations”, Laboratoire Ecologie & Evolution, École Normale Supérieure, 2013.

-Reviewer for Evolution, BMC Evolutionary Biology, and Freshwater science 2012-2014.
+Reviewer for Evolution, BMC Evolutionary Biology, Plant Cell, and Freshwater science 2012-2014.